-"Inadvertent Hyperventilation during CPR - Are We Squeezing the Life Out of Our Patients"?
+Inadvertent Hyperventilation during CPR -Are We Squeezing the Life Out of Our Patients"?

-The most commonly used method of ventilation during cardiac arrest, respiratory arrest or trauma is the bag-valve-mask (BVM) manual resuscitator.
-There have however, been numerous studies published that show the inconsistent ventilation properties and poor skill levels of the majority of rescuers using these devices1-4.
+The most commonly used method of ventilation during cardiac arrest, respiratory arrest or trauma is the bagvalve-mask (BVM) manual resuscitator.
+There have however, been numerous published that inconsistent ventilation properties and poor skill levels of the majority of users using these devices1-4.

 More recent clinical evidence has gone on to show that the use of these devices during resuscitation may be contributing to poor patient outcomes.
 During BVM ventilation in the "unprotected airway", there are a number of factors that influence the distribution of gas between the lungs and the stomach.
 Some are inherent in the patient's physiology (lower esophageal sphincter pressure, airway compliance and resistance) whilst others are created by the rescuer (inspiratory time, inspiratory flow and peak airway pressure).
 These factors give rise to three areas of concern:

-1. Gastric insufflation (gas in stomach) leading to the aspiration of stomach contents and subsequent respiratory complications - even death!

-2. Decreased Coronary Perfusion Pressure due to the high intrathoracic pressures

-3. Increased brain ischemia in traumatic brain injured patients.
+- 1. Gastric insufflation (gas in stomach) leading to the aspiration of stomach contents and subsequent respiratory complications - even death! - 2.
+Perfusion Decreased Coronary high Pressure due to the intrathoracic pressures - 3.
+Increased brain ischemia in traumatic brain injured patients.